polobo/pgarchives/README.md

 # PG archives

 This application manages PostgreSQL mailing list archives.
+However, the search feature is implemented in pgweb.

 ## The Application